forcedotcom/salesforcedx-vscode/contributing/developing.md

 1. Run `npm run lint` to run tslint in more thorough mode to identify any errors.
-1. Run `npm run check:links` to check for any broken links in docs
 1. Some of the items can be fixed using `tslint --project . fix`.
 Some you might need to fix them manually.